gatortim50/github-browser/README.md

 ### Github-Browser
 - User may login
-- View their personal repos
+- View their personal details and repos
 - Search for repos
 - View list of repos
 - Logout

+### Directions
+- npm install / yarn install
+- yarn run ios

+### To revert to IOS/Android
+- yarn eject

-# rename env file to .env
+### rename env file to .env - this is only for testing
 - edit the .env file and fill in the appropriate values below
 - USERNAME=XXX  // your email or github user name
 - PASSWORD=XXX  // your password

-# Additional Packages
+### Additional Packages
 - dependencies
 npm install axios buffer react-native-animatable react-native-keyboard-aware-scroll-view react-native-vector-icons react-navigation react-redux redux-thunk --save